fossunited/monschool-website/courses/self-hosting-101/week1/working-with-files-directories.md

 - `ssh user@ip` command to login from [Creating droplet lesson](./creating-droplet.md)

+---

 One of the most fundamental tasks that we should know while dealing with Linux is to navigate the filesystem.
 Common use cases include editing a config file for web servers, modifying app config, editing system files to setup cron etc, viewing logs and checking for errors etc.

 To learn how to navigate your way around the filesystem, there are a few commands that you should know about.
 However, instead of learning these commands all at once, let's think about a real-world scenario where you will need to make use of these commands.

 We had used `fortune` in our previous lesson where we learnt how to use `fortune` to print a random fortune cookie on the terminal.
 Our task for this lesson would be to print a new fortune cookie every time you log in to the server.
 To achieve that, we will need to edit a config file (present at the location `~/.bashrc/`) and make some changes.

-Before we begin editing `~/.bashrc` (don't worry, we'll get on to what `~` actually means), we should first know where we are.
+Before we begin editing `.bashrc`, we should first know where we are.
 Our first command in our toolset is `pwd`:

 ## Editing Files

 ### `pwd`: _Print Working Directory_

 This command simply tells which _directory_ you are currently in the filesystem.

 ```
 $ pwd
-/home/ubuntu
+/home/karan
 ```

-As shown in the above output, we are inside `/home/ubuntu` directory.
-This directory is also called as `HOME` directory.
-Shell-like `bash` expand the character `~` to the full `/home/ubuntu` path, so you can also use `~` as an alias if you don't want to type the full path of the `HOME` directory.

-Each user gets their own `HOME` directory and if you want to find the `HOME` directory for a particular user programmatically, you can also read the environment variable `$HOME` which also points to `/home/ubuntu`.
+Each user gets their own `HOME` directory and if you want to find the `HOME` directory for a particular user programmatically, you can also read the environment variable `$HOME` which also points to `/home/karan`.

-Now we know that we are inside `/home/ubuntu`, and we need to edit `~/.bashrc` file, how do we do that?
+Now we know that we are inside `/home/karan`, and we need to edit `.bashrc` file, how do we do that?
 We'll need to use a **text editor** to open this file and modify it.
 To keep things simple and easier for beginners, we'll use `nano`.
 If you know `vim`/`emacs` already you can of course choose your poison, but for most people doing this course, `nano` is an excellent choice.

 Let's open the file with the command:

 ```
-$ nano ~/.bashrc
+$ nano .bashrc
 ```

-Now you can see the contents of `~/.bashrc`.
+Now you can see the contents of `.bashrc`.

 ![img](./img/nano_bashrc.png)